 For side dishes, enjoy classic recipes for Cheese Grits, Fried Green Tomatoes and Mango Salsa.

 And to tempt your sweet tooth, there are some interesting finds to try such as Key Lime Cheesecake, Tangy Lemon Bars and Mamma Guava Pastry for a full circle culinary tour of Florida.

-To receive Authentic Florida's free ENEWs, featuring travel and living updates, delivered weekly, sign up on the home page Authentic Florida.
+To receive Authentic Florida’s free weekly ENEWs, featuring travel and living updates, sign up on the home page Authentic Florida.